-If you are a Disney fan and would love an easy $200 towards your next trip, you might want to consider signing up for the Disney Rewards Visa Card from Chase!
+If you are a Disney fan and would love some easy money for your next trip, you might want to consider signing up for the Disney Rewards Visa Card from Chase!

 Disney Chase Visa Benefits